Works#Kanto

 Weathernews in-house nursery school “WNI RAIN KIDS HOUSE”

-[Project Summary] Weathernews opened the in-house nursery "WNI RAIN KIDS HOUSE" with the aim of creating an environment where employees can balance childcare and their work.
-This in-house nursery was opened on the premises of Makuhari Techno Garden, where the company is located, with the aim of creating an environment where employees can work with peace of mind, and also has an after-school school that accepts children up to the sixth grade of elementary school.
-The "RAIN" in the name of the nursery also represents the company's wish that children will develop respectful, adventurous, and independent qualities.
-The company requested a unique space design that could express the concept, and an efficient functional development that can accommodate childcare of children of different ages, such as a nursery school and after-school room.
-The project members at our company are working fathers and mothers.
-We made use of our childcare experience to plan and design the names of each class and the educational programs.
-We pursued Weathernews' unique style in every detail, from the space expressing "RAIN" to the logo graphics and shapes, and worked with Team M to design and construction with consideration for safety and the environment.
-[Customer feedback] In order to create a facility unique to Weathernews, we discussed various themes and concepts within the company, but NOMURA was able to successfully shape it, including the process.
-For example, concept design and concept of the logo mark captured the hearts of the staff, and we were impressed with the idea of drawing a weather chart from the company's founding on the floor, so we adopted it.
-NOMURA made a wide range of proposals, and we were able to open a wonderful in-house nursery school that is unique to Weathernews.
-[Our staff] Sales and project management: Haruhiko Kako Planning: Takashi Isozaki design, layout: Mutsumi Kaneko Sign and graphic concept design: Fujie Suzuki Production and construction: Manabu Ikura, Jun Endo, Shun Funatsu Advisory staff: Team M (Representative: Mari Matsumoto)
+[Project Summary] Weathernews Inc. opened its in-house nursery, "WNI RAIN KIDS HOUSE," with the aim of creating an environment where employees can balance childcare and their work lives.
+Located within the company's Makuhari Techno Garden complex, the nursery aims to foster a safe and secure working environment for employees.
+It also houses an after-school program for children up to sixth grade.
+The "RAIN" in the nursery's name embodies the company's desire to foster respectful, adventurous, and independent qualities in children.
+Weathernews requested a unique space design that would express this concept, as well as efficient functionality for mixed-age childcare, such as combining a nursery and after-school program.
+Our project team is comprised of working fathers and mothers.
+Drawing on their own childcare experience, we planned and designed the names of each class and the educational programs.
+We pursued Weathernews' unique identity down to the smallest details, from the space expressing "RAIN" to the logo graphics and design, and worked with Team M construction with safety and environmental considerations in mind.
+[Customer Feedback] We discussed various themes and concepts internally to create a facility unique to Weathernews, and NOMURA Co.,Ltd. was extremely helpful in bringing this to fruition, including the process.
+For example, the logo concept design and concept captured the hearts of our staff, and we were impressed with their idea of painting a weather chart from the company's founding on the floor, which we adopted.
+Nomura Co.
+NOMURA Co.,Ltd. provided a wide range of suggestions, and we were able to open a wonderful in-house nursery that is uniquely Weathernews.
+[Our Staff] Sales and Project Management: Haruhiko Kako; Planning: Takashi Isozaki; design, layout: Mutsumi Kaneko; Sign and Graphic concept design: Fujie Suzuki; Production and construction: Manabu Ikura, Jun Endo, Shun Funatsu; Advisory Staff: Team M (Representative: Mari Matsumoto)

 #public